mdbergmann/elixir_house_stat_util/README.md

 # HouseStatUtil

-This is my first Elixir appplication.
+This is my first completely production deployed Elixir appplication that I built fully using TDD.

 It is only used for me internally to submit reader/meter values that I read and note manually, like electricity, water, etc.